 Serum with hyaluronic acid

-Hyaluronic acid is well-known for its effects of hydrating alleviating dry skin and reducing appearance of fine lines and wrinkles.
-Extending your skincare routine with this potent ingredient in a serum will definitely make your crepey skin better.
+Hyaluronic acid is well-known for its effects of hydrating alleviating dry skin and reducing the appearance of fine lines and wrinkles.
+Extending your skincare routine with this potent ingredient in a hyaluronic acid serum will definitely make your crepey skin better.

 REMEDIES FOR THE BODY

 Just like the face, our body needs to be stripped off the dead skin cells with an abrasive product – body peeling.
 There are many body peeling products.
 I love the smell of chocolate or coffee in body products and that’s why I use body scrubs like this one: Coffee Body Scrub with dead sea salt and organic oils.

 Moisturizing and nourishing skincare